 Sanchez vs Travis Heights Elementary: F vs B in South Austin

-Travis Heights Is a B at 85.
-Sanchez Is an F at 52.
+Travis Heights Earned a B from TEA.
+Sanchez Is a Dual-Language Special Campus.
 They Are a Mile Apart in South Central Austin.

-Travis Heights Elementary scored an 85 out of 100 on the 2025 TEA accountability rating, earning a solid B. Sanchez Elementary, roughly a mile west, scored a 52 and received an F. Both are in Austin ISD.
-Both serve south central Austin.
-And the 33 point TEA gap between them is one of the largest you will find between neighboring school zones anywhere in the city.
+Travis Heights Elementary scored an 85 out of 100 on the 2025 TEA accountability rating, earning a B (Texas Tribune Schools Explorer).
+Sanchez Elementary, roughly a mile west, is a school-wide dual language Special Campus and is not rated by TEA in 2025 (TEA Accountability).
+Both are in Austin ISD.
+Both serve south central Austin, but they are not academically comparable on a TEA letter-grade basis.

 This pair is one I talk about with buyers more often than almost any other, because the neighborhoods overlap in ways that confuse people.
 You can be looking at a house on South First Street and assume it is in the Travis Heights zone, only to discover it is actually zoned to Sanchez.
-The median home prices are dramatically different too: $880,000 near Travis Heights versus $745,250 near Sanchez.
-So the more expensive zone also has the much better school, which in Austin is not always the case (I just wrote about Wooten and Oak Hill where the opposite is true).
+The two zones command different price points, with Travis Heights commanding a premium over Sanchez.
+Ask me for live MLS comps before you commit to a price assumption.

 Lets break down what makes these two campuses so different and what the neighborhoods actually look like for buyers.